 These outlets, among many others, have recognized Todd Boss Originals:

-a writer's workshop, a writing contest, and a gift box concept.
+a writer's workshop, a podcast, and a gift box concept.

 Dive deeper into Todd's creative process by joining his inner circle on Patreon, where he shares